 Completed forms can be sent by email to the Graduate School.
 These forms must be sent from departmental personnel (faculty member, director of graduate studies, administrative personnel, etc.) to our graduation specialists at email@example.com.

-Graduation deadlines for those planning to graduate spring 2021 have been updated to reflect the recent adjustments to the academic calendar.
-These new dates can be found on the Graduation Deadlines page.
+Graduation deadlines for those planning to graduate spring 2021 and summer 2021 have been updated to reflect pandemic-related adjustments to the academic calendar.
+These dates can be found on the Graduation Deadlines page.
+Deadline dates for fall 2021 are forthcoming.

-If you have a thesis, dissertation, or project defense planned during the remainder of the semester, please discuss with your faculty committee ways to ensure that it can be done safely.
+If you have a thesis, dissertation, or project defense planned, please discuss with your faculty committee ways to ensure that it can be done safely.
 Because of the coronavirus pandemic, our university is requiring social distancing.
-Therefore, remote thesis/dissertation/project defenses through Zoom, Skype or other platforms may be a preferred alternative to in-person events through fall 2020.
+Therefore, remote thesis/dissertation/project defenses through Zoom, Skype or other platforms may be a preferred alternative to in-person events through summer 2021.

 If you have questions related to this process, you may contact your graduation specialist in the Graduate School at email@example.com.